 Taking a drug that does not usually alter the mind is still considered abusive if the drug is taken without medical need and if the drug endangers the quality of life or health and safety of the user or others.
 Drug abuse occurs in all socioeconomic groups and involves highly educated and professional people as well as those who are uneducated and unemployed.

-Alcohol and/or drug dependence is a compelling need to continue taking alcoholic beverages or a mind-altering drug to induce pleasure, to relieve anxiety, tension and avoid discomfort.
+Alcohol, Drug Dependence: Alcohol and/or drug dependence is a compelling need to continue taking alcoholic beverages or a mind-altering drug to induce pleasure, to relieve anxiety, tension and avoid discomfort.
 Drug dependence is caused by a combination of biological and psychological factors.
 Drugs that cause dependence may produce euphoria, feelings of increased mental and physical ability, and an altered sense of perception.
 The effects of alcohol are similar, it gives us the perception of super abilities, e.g. making a shy person extrovert.
-It can make some people lose inhibitions or behave in a silly fashion, in others it can make them abusing or even violent.
+It can make some people lose inhibitions or behave in a silly fashion, in others it can make them abusive or, often times, even violent.
 Alcohol affects the brain in so many ways and is particularly dangerous for teenagers, whose brains are still developing!

-Drug addiction is essentially a life out of all normal control and the presence of an absolute need for the substance(s) of choice.
+Alcohol, Drug Addiction: Drug addiction is essentially a life out of all normal control and the presence of an absolute need for the substance(s) of choice.
 Common attributes are the disruptive behaviours or activity associated with obtaining and using a drug or alcohol that a person is dependent on.
-Addiction generally interferes with the ability to work, study, or interact normally with family and friends.
+Addiction generally interferes with the ability to work, study or interact normally with family, friends and society in general.
 A person can become addicted to legal or illegal drugs and can even become addicted when a drug is used for a medical need or for less acceptable reasons.
 However, the behaviour or activity associated with obtaining and using a drug is likely to vary tremendously based on the legality and acceptance of that drug.
-Obtaining a legal drug to meet a medical need is often as unremarkable as going to the doctor, getting a prescription, and then going to the pharmacy.
+Obtaining a legal drug to meet a medical need is often as unremarkable as going to the doctor, getting a prescription and then going to the pharmacy.
 However, for an illegal drug or a legal drug used without medical need and for unacceptable reasons, the behaviour or activity may include lying and stealing or even assault.

-The important thing to take on board, is, that the excessive use of alcohol or drugs can seriously damage the brain, that is by way of chemical interruption (misfiring and crossed wire effect), or physical brain damage.
+The important thing to take on board, is, that the excessive use of alcohol or drugs can seriously damage your brain, it does this by way of chemical interruption (misfiring and cross firing effect within brain regions), or, worst case scenario, physically damaging your brain!
 When considering that the brain is the most important part of what makes us who we are.
 Then alcohol or drug abuse could end up making us who we are not!
-I like who I am way too much to let that happen; what about you?
+I like who I am way too much to let that happen; how about you?